Please email applications to Dr. Anusha Kalbasi (email@example.com).

 Specific Responsibilities include: experimental design, data acquisition, data processing, statistical computation, methods development, data interpretation, literature review and manuscript/grant preparation.

 - Supervision of undergraduates, graduate students and new trainees in the lab

 - Ability to work on multiple projects efficiently and effectively

 - Ability to work independently on scientific projects

 - Preparation of manuscripts for publication in scientific journals

 - Required to communicate well with other scientists worldwide

-- Ability to handle several projects simultaneously
+- Ability to multi-task and handle 2-3 projects simultaneously

 - Willing to help and train various personnel in computational tools and make significant contributions to the design and execution of other laboratory members' experiments.

 - PhD and/or MD degree conferred prior to start date